DrkWithT/DrkWithT.github.io/README.md

   1. Design Style:
    - Usual material design with some CSS transitions and animations.
    - Color Set: [Palette 1](https://colorpalettes.net/color-palette-4281/)
-  2. Layout: Two column.
+  2. Layout: Single column with sub divisions.
    a.
-Left Sidebar Column: Contains brief info and nav to various project pages.
+Top Header: Contains brief info and nav to various project pages.
     - Contains my GitHub profile picture with nav links in a list below it.
     - Immobile on scroll.
    b.
-Right Column: Contains main content.
+Scrollable Column: Contains main content.
      - Contains any other content besides my profile info or navigation links.
 Depends on page topic.
      - Project images, links, and descriptions?
      - Mini-Blogs?